-The financial report is for Australian Communications Consumer Action Network Limited as an individual entity, incorporated and domiciled in Australia.
+The financial statements cover Australian Communications Consumer Action Network Limited as an individual entity, incorporated and domiciled in Australia.
 Australian Communications Consumer Action Network Limited is a company limited by guarantee.

-The financial statements for the year ended 30 June 2017 were approved and authorised for issue by the Board of Directors on 16 August 2017.
+The financial statements were authorised for issue by the Board of Directors on 16 August 2018.

-Note 1 - Statement of Significant Accounting Policies Member Guarantee
+Note 1 - Statement of Significant Accounting Policies